I wanted to share with everybody how I use this amazing tool on my day to day on the terminal.

 Explanation:

-don’t bother showing a window when there’s only one result and select it.--exit-0
+--select-1don’t bother showing a window when there’s only one result and select it.--exit-0exit without error even when there are no results.--border-label='Files 'to add a nice label to our window.

 Specific configuration for directory: